projectacrn/acrn-hypervisor/doc/tutorials/acrn_configurator_tool.rst

       :align: center
       :class: drop-shadow

+   The tool validates hypervisor and VM settings whenever you save.

-   The tool saves your configuration data in a set of files in the working folder:
+   If no errors occur, the tool saves your configuration data in a set of files in the working folder:

    * Scenario configuration file (``scenario.xml``): Raw format of all hypervisor and VM settings.
 You will need this file to build ACRN.